Get Started Today!

 • Stroke

-To reduce the risk of developing these conditions and improve fertility, our Austin fertility center focuses on weight loss as the first line treatment for obesity and PCOS.
-Not only does reaching a healthy BMI improve health outcomes, just a 5-10% reduction in body weight can frequently restore fertility.
+To reduce the risk of developing these conditions and improve fertility, our Austin fertility center recommends weight loss as a first line treatment for obesity and PCOS.
+Not only does reaching a healthy BMI improve health outcomes, just a 5% to 10% reduction in body weight can frequently restore fertility.
 In some cases, women who lose this amount of weight begin ovulating without help from fertility medications.

 Once the patient conceives, the doctor providing prenatal care will decide whether the patient should continue to take metformin.
 These decisions are based on a careful evaluation of the risks and benefits to both the patient and her baby.